Using Coaching…to facilitate Action Learning Sets

 We run this all over the country in a variety of organisations.
 Three times a year we run an open course.
-The next one is in London (Kings Cross): 12th June 2018.
-All days are 9-5
+The next ones are in London (Kings Cross):

 “Absolutely fabulous course – the approach of the facilitator, pace, responsiveness and depth of knowledge provided were more than I expected.
 It seemed to be pitched just right for our group.
 Instead of saying “we will be covering that later” she actually answered many of the questions straight away!
 The content, format and feedback was very useful.
 The pre-course information was helpful and linked well to the session.
 Since most of us were coaches, there was less need to focus on some fundamentals such as questions.”
 Director, NHS

 “I felt this workshop set out to meet the needs of the participants and to serve the higher aims of Action Learning Sets and put both of these objectives before the commercial interests of 3D Coaching.
 As a small group we had a real experience of Action Learning and learnt a great deal.
 Masterful facilitator.”
 Gill Smith

 “This training provides comprehensive insight and practical skills in the use of Action Learning.
 I highly recommend this course to anyone interested in using coaching approaches in training and development work.
 It sets the use of Action Learning in a clear context and clarifies where its uses are likely to be most beneficial.”
 Dr Nick Shepherd, Assistant Director of Discipleship and Ministry – Diocese of Southwark